The important thing to realize here

 A Betrayal of New York City Carpenters ....
 By Ben Beckett

-New York carpenters are facing a disastrous two-tier contract filled with cuts for new workers.
-Rank-and-file carpenters have to fight back against the union leaders who rammed it down their throats.
+with cuts for new workers.
+Rank-and-file carpenters have to fight back

-(CLICK ON LINK
+(CLICK ON LINK)

 The Gory Details

 Carpenters have been without a “Wall & Ceiling” contract — covering most indoor work — for more than two years.
 Until now, the old contract has been renewed month by month.
 In March, an Executive Delegate to the District Council told members at a Carpenters Local 157 member meeting that cuts for workers and a two-tier system in the contract were suggested by the District Council itself, not the bosses.
-The proposal was so widely and emphatically panned that workers did not believe it would remain on the table after an outcry from rank-and-file carpenters.
+The proposal was so widely and emphatically panned that workers did not believe it would remain on the table after an outcry from rank-and-file carpenters.But the new contract actually creates a new second-tier journeyperson who will make up to $34 less per hour in wages and benefits than current journeypeople.
+The contract will dictate the terms for roughly 80 percent of union carpentry jobs in New York City.

 New hires will have to work 10,000 hours in the new lower tier before becoming “certified” journeypeople, at which point they will make what all journeypeople make now.
 But first they’ll have to spend anywhere between five and eight years as a second-tier journeyperson, depending on how many hours they work each year.